leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 ## Background

 The motivation to redesign my website's landing page originally came from [Jonathan Zong's](https://jonathanzong.com/) portfolio, which features an interesting infinite animation (you can also see the color inspirations that I took from his site).
 I found myself spending many minutes on the home page, just watching the interesting patterns that were drawn on the screen.
-I had always been a sucker for small, interesting animations like these, and wanted to create one of my own.
+I had always been a sucker for small, interesting landing pages like these, and wanted to create one of my own.

-As I searched for inspirations of what kind of landing page I wanted on my site, I found myself spending lots of time on [Dwitter](https://www.dwitter.net/) (JavaScript visualizations written in 140 characters or left) and [Awwwards](https://www.awwwards.com/) (web design awards).
-Specifically, on Awwwards, there are many crazy interesting websites that use [three.js](https://threejs.org/), a 3d JavaScript library, to create visuals I could not believe I was viewing inside of a browser.
-Since high school, I had been in awe at websites such as this, and I decided that I would use this small project as a way to learn the basics of three.js.
+As I searched for inspirations of what kind of landing page I wanted, I paid many visits to [Dwitter](https://www.dwitter.net/) (JavaScript visualizations written in 140 characters or left) and [Awwwards](https://www.awwwards.com/) (web design awards).
+Specifically, on Awwwards, there are many crazy interesting websites that use [three.js](https://threejs.org/), a 3d JavaScript library, to create visuals I could not believe were possible inside of a browser.
+Since high school, I had been in awe of websites such as this, and I decided that I would use this small project as a way to learn the basics of three.js.

 I wanted to model something that wasn't too hard for my first attempt, but ideally more complex than a simple cube.
 I settled on the [Circle with Towers](https://landmarks.utexas.edu/artwork/circle-towers) Sculpture by Sol LeWitt, which sits outside of the computer science building at the University of Texas.
 Before the pandemic, I saw that sculpture nearly every day and often felt like I spent more time inside of that building than my own apartment.
 More importantly, however, it had a seemingly simple geometry that I felt would be a good starting point to learn three.js.